tropicbliss/buckshot/README.md

 ## For sniper developers

-If you look through my code, error propagation is not a thing. `panic!`s everywhere!
+If you look through my code, error propagation is not a thing.
+Sorry 'bout that.

 `ms-auth-server` project open-sourced [here](https://github.com/tropicbliss/ms-auth-server).